mmistakes/minimal-mistakes/_pages/things.md

 ## Podcasts

-To listen to podcasts, I use Pocket Casts, but because the amount of them I either subscribe to (not necessarily listening to them) or have finished has grown to be quite unwieldy, I have decided to list here the ones I really love(d).
+To listen to podcasts, I use Pocket Casts, but because the amount of them I either subscribe to (not necessarily listening to them) or have finished has grown to be quite unwieldy, I have decided to list here the ones I really love(d) - this doesn't include podcasts used for learning language (see below).

 ### In Italiano